CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

                     },
         ```

-    - onOpenDialog – this function loads the defined Attachments Dialog fragment, set attachments to it and opens it.
+    - onOpenDialog – this function loads the defined Attachments Dialog fragment, sets the retrieved attachments data to it, and then opens the dialog.

         ```js
         onOpenDialog: async function (data) {